-Prints for Wildlife is a month-long fundraiser for African wildlife and communities that takes place from 11 July to 11 August 2021 for the second time.
+Prints for Wildlife is a month-long fundraiser for African wildlife and communities that took place twice in summer 2020 and summer 2021 so far.
 For 100 dollars a selection of over 170+ different prints from globally renowned and emerging wildlife photographers will be available to help raise funds for the conservation non profit African Parks, to support people and wildlife in the 19 parks in 11 countries under their management.
 100% of the proceeds (after printing and handling) are going to African Parks.

 African Parks manages over 14.7 million hectares of globally significant wild landscapes – this is the largest area under conservation for any one NGO in Africa.
 Their efforts see the protection of vast ecosystems providing safe places for lions, rhinos, gorillas, elephants and other species, but their impact extends far beyond wildlife.
 Their work is critical in serving some of the most vulnerable communities in Africa, who rely on these safe and wild areas for their livelihoods, and for their own survival.